joonarafael/gh-arc-dind-kubernetes-for-dummies/image/README.md

 - `COMPOSE_VERSION`, check latest versions, for example, from the [release notes](https://docs.docker.com/compose/release-notes/ "Release notes | Docker Docs").

+- `GO_VERSION`, check latest versions, for example, from the [release notes](https://go.dev/dl/ "All releases - The Go Programming Language").

+- `NODE_VERSION`, check latest versions, for example, from the [release notes](https://nodejs.org/en/about/previous-releases "Node.js - Node.js Releases").

 ### Environment variables

 Any required environment variables can be imported with the `images/.env` file into the Dockerfile.